-Equity Release will reduce the value of your estate and can affect your eligibility for means-tested benefits.
+Equity Release and Lifetime Mortgages will reduce the value of your estate and can affect your eligibility for means-tested benefits.

 Definition of Equity Release: